-An important part of puppy socialization is getting your pup to feel comfortable in strange or unfamiliar surroundings.
+An important part of socializing your puppy is getting him to feel comfortable in strange or unfamiliar surroundings.

 If Fido only ever spends time in your home or yard, a trip to Petsmart (or even to the veterinarian's office) can be scary for him.

-More great chances for puppy socialization also exist here.....
+More great chances for socializing your pup also exist here.....

-There are many things, or objects, that you should introduce your pupppy to as an important part of his socialization experiences.
+There are many things, or objects, that you should introduce your puppy to as an important part of his socialization experiences.

 Some you'll find in your own home or yard, others you'll need to go out looking for!: